yuh115/FinalProject/README.md

 In this project, we analyzed three datasets: Fire Incidents in City of Pittsburgh, Pittsburgh Police Arrest Data, and Non-Traffic Citations.
 From these datasets, we extracted information on the number of fire incidents, the crime rate, and the number of non-traffic citations issued in each neighborhood.

 Using these submetrics, we will develop an overall metric for determining the best neighborhood in Pittsburgh.
-Then We will ranked each neighborhood based on this metric to determine the best neighborhood.
+Then We ranked each neighborhood based on this metric to determine the best neighborhood.

-In the following sections, we will describe our metric in detail, explain how we analyzed each dataset.